-The park is currently closed to the public.
 The park is working with our adjacent landowners to provide limited access to the public for educational purposes.
-In the interim, if you would like to learn more about Honouliuli when visiting O‘ahu here are some suggestions:
+To learn about these opportunities, visit Get Involved, as it will be updated when opportunities arise.

 An Alternative Tour: